backrunner/misskey-media-proxy-worker/Readme.md

 - `TRANSPARENT_PROXY_QUERY`: Query parameter name for transparent proxy
 - `STRIP_VIA_FOR_USER_AGENTS`: Array of User-Agent strings to strip Via header for
 - `BLOCKED_VIA_PSEUDO_NAMES`: Array of blocked Via header pseudo names
+- `PASS_USER_AGENT_FROM_REQUEST`: Whether to pass the User-Agent header from the request to the remote target

 ## Why proxy requests need a proxy key and signature?